• Skip to primary navigation

 Ingredients

 One thing is certain.
-For best results, the best cheese to use for this soup is aged brick Wisconsin cheddar cheese.
-You can buy Wisconsin cheese in most parts of the United States - just look at the label and make sure it's from Wisconsin.
-If you can't find a Wisconsin cheese, use an aged, high-quality, full-fat sharp cheddar cheese.
-Tillamook aged cheddar cheese is a good substitute!
+For best results, the best cheese to use for this soup is brick Wisconsin cheddar cheese.
+You can buy Wisconsin cheese in most parts of the United States – just look at the label and make sure it’s from Wisconsin.
+If you can’t find a Wisconsin cheese, use a young (aged less than one year), high-quality, full-fat sharp cheddar cheese.

 Do not use pre-shredded cheese.
 It's coated with some type of anticoagulant powder that doesn't melt well and turns out grainy.